Sports Coach Logo Sports Coach Training Principles Fitness Components

 Types of exercises

-If you are embarking on an exercise regime for the first time, it is important to start small and build up gradually over time as your body adjusts as well.
-Experts recommend at least 15 to 30 minutes of workout a day, three days a week.
-Some people exercise 1 hour a day for five days a week but remember this is school and your time is already stretched out.
-How many minutes in a day you get to exercise will depend on your schedule, just let it not interfere with your classes.
+If you are embarking on an exercise regime for the first time, it is important to start small and build up gradually over time as your body adjusts.
+Experts recommend at least 15 to 30 minutes of exercise a day, three days a week.
+Some people exercise one hour a day for five days a week, but remember, this is school, and your time is already stretched out.

 Page Reference